 For those programming freaks out there, you can do it by connecting it to your PC through USB 2 interface.
 It gives you the option for objected oriented programming.
 The cheap police scanner comes with a functional keypad.

 The radio scanner is designed for using it in for emergency operations.
 It has got weather buttons which gives data on NOAA weather reports and Storm updates.
-It is a very easy to operate scanner.
+It is very easy to operate the scanner.
 You might have the problem with the small buttons it has.
 But once you start using it, everything will become easier.

 Buying the Best Radio Scanner – Buying Guide